Can Asset Transfer & Asset Protection Policies Alter Poverty Dynamics in Northern Kenya?

 Progress to Date

-A baseline of 1,890 households was successfully collected in February/March of 2018.
+A baseline of 1,890 households was successfully collected in February/March of 2018 and midline in 2020.
 Please see the Baseline Survey Field Report for more information on the survey tool and collection activities.

 As of December 2019, 435 study households have purchased insurance, insuring a total value of 159,000 USD.
 The randomized discount coupons, meant to increase insurance uptake from recipients, were successful; receiving a coupon in 2018 increased the likelihood of purchasing insurance in 2018 from 4% to 41%.